FREQUENTLY ASKED QUESTIONS

 HEED offers live local classes from grades K-12 in Boca Raton, Florida, as well as live interactive online classes for grades 6-12 that can be taken anywhere.
 Both options include dual enrollment opportunities to earn college credit.

 HEED is NOT a school, it is a homeschool hybrid learning program to be used as a tool for families educating their children at home.
 Some 6-12 grade students attend HEED for one or two classes while others opt to take a full day of classes.
 Qualified instructors teach interactive classes both live on location and live online, preparing lesson plans for students to master work throughout the week, and providing feedback and evaluation on each student's work.

 HEED has no specific denominational or cultural focus and is doctrinally acceptable to a broad range of conservative Christian denominations.
 For more information, please see our statement of faith.

 Are families required to agree with the Statement of Faith?

 Families attending HEED local classes are required to sign the Statement of Faith in agreement.
-Families enrolling in HEED Online classes do not have to sign the Statement of Faith, but must be aware that the classes are taught from a biblical worldview and must agree not to come against anything set forth in the Statement of Faith.
+Families enrolling in HEED Online classes do not have to sign the Statement of Faith, but must be aware that the classes are taught from a biblical worldview; and must agree not to challenge the beliefs set forth in the Statement of Faith.